2025 - Ten Years of KGT!

 Nicola Toki and Thea Depetris at the original launch party in 2015

-Kids Greening Taupō was born out of a simple but powerful idea: that by working with the tamariki, we could bring the whole community on board with restoring biodiversity in our town and grow the next generation of kaitiaki – guardians of our environment.
-This idea was incredibly successful and over the following years Kids Greening Taupō became a well known organisation in Taupō and a part of the educational journey of students in all of the schools and Early Childhood Education (ECE) centres.
+Today, Kids Greening Taupō continues to hold uphold the principles of the CCEM, allowing the programme to evolve and adapt - embracing new learning opportunities and growing community support along the way.
+The programme was born out of a simple but powerful idea: that by working with the tamariki, we could inspire the wider community to take part in restoring local biodiversity, while nurturing the next generation of kaitiaki – guardians of our environment.
+This idea has proven highly successful.
+Over the years, Kids Greening Taupō has become a well known and valued part of the Taupō community, and a key part of the educational journey for students across local schools and Early Childhood Education centres.

 2025 Senior Student Leader Camp